Does Gallbladder Cancer Have A Gender Bias

 Gallbladder cancer (GBC) is a rare cancer but an aggressive malignancy with ethnic, geographical and gender variations.
 Women are twice as likely as men to get this type of cancer and the incidence increases in women over 65 years.
-It is also more common in north and north eastern women, when compared to south Indian women.
+It is also more common in north and northeastern women when compared to south Indian women.
 The 5 year survival rate of gallbladder cancer is less than 5% in stage IV disease.

 GBC’s gender preference:

-Epidemiological data suggests that even though gallbladder cancer is a very rare cancer (7 in 100,000 cases) it has a strong preference to female gender.
+Epidemiological data suggest that even though gallbladder cancer is a very rare cancer (7 in 100,000 cases) it has a strong preference to female gender.
 Understanding specific physiological mechanisms or triggers that are specific to female gender may help elucidate this relationship better.

 Women specific risk factors:

-Gallstone disease is known to be an important risk factor for development of GBC and women are known to develop this twice as likely as men.
+Gallstone disease is known to be an important risk factor for the development of GBC and women are known to develop this twice as likely as men.
 Several factors that are unique to females including female hormones, parity, oral contraceptive or hormonal treatment such as estrogen replacement therapy are an established risk for gallbladder stone formation.
-Female sex hormone is also known to adversely affect bile secretion and gallbladder function.
+The female sex hormone is also known to adversely affect bile secretion and gallbladder function.

 Additionally, women who are obese, diabetic along with factors such as smoking and alcohol use can increase the risk of GBC.